Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 Let's define an office supply entity so that we can add it to the cloudTable.
 First we need to define our custom entity types.

-Previously in `Microsoft.Azure.Comsmos.Table`, our entity will inherit from the `TableEntity` base class and look like this:
+Previously in `Microsoft.Azure.Comsmos.Table`, our entity would inherit from the `TableEntity` base class and look like this:

 ```c#
 public class OfficeSupplyOld : Microsoft.Azure.Cosmos.Table.TableEntity